Skip to main content

 What is Chronic Wasting Disease (CWD)?

 CWD is a 100 percent fatal disease that infects members of the deer family, including elk, moose, mule deer, and white-tailed deer.
 CWD is not a virus, bacteria, or fungus.
-It is caused by infectious, mis-folded proteins, called prions, that spread throughout the animal and result in organ damage and eventual death.
+It is caused by infectious, mis-folded proteins, called prions, that spread throughout the animal and result in neurological damage and eventual death.
 These prions are found throughout bodily tissues and secretions and are shed into the environment before and after death.
-When other animals come in contact with the prions, either from infected animals or from contaminated environments, they can be infected.
+When other animals come into contact with the prions, either from infected animals or from contaminated environments, they can be infected.
 CWD does not appear to naturally infect cattle or other domesticated animals.
 The disease is slow acting, degenerative, and always fatal.
-The name comes from the appearance of symptomatic animals, which get very skinny and sick-looking before they die.
+The name comes from the appearance of symptomatic animals, which become very skinny and sick-looking in the last stages on the infection just before they die.
 There is no vaccine or cure for CWD.
-Symptoms of CWD typically take 16 to 24 months to develop.
+Symptoms of CWD typically take 16 to 24 months to develop, but animals may test positive as early as 3 to 6 months into the infection.
 Therefore, most hunter-harvested animals that test positive do not exhibit obvious symptoms or characteristics of the disease when harvested.

 Can humans be affected by CWD?

 There is no known transmission of CWD to humans.
-However, the Centers for Disease Control and Prevention (CDC) recommends that hunters harvesting a deer, elk, or moose from an area where CWD is known to be present have their animal tested for CWD prior to consuming the meat, and to not consume the meat if the animal tests positive.
+However, the Centers for Disease Control and Prevention (CDC) recommends that hunters harvesting a deer, elk, or moose from an area where CWD is known to be present have their animal tested for CWD prior to consuming the meat and do not consume the meat if the animal tests positive.

 Some simple precautions should be taken when field dressing harvested animals: